dotnet/docs-maui/docs/android/device/setup.md

 ### Connecting over WiFi

 By default, the Android Debug Bridge (adb) is configured to communicate with an Android device via USB.
 It's possible to reconfigure it to use TCP/IP instead of USB.
 To do this, both the device and the computer must be on the same WiFi network.

+> [!NOTE]
+> The Google USB driver is required to perform `adb` debugging on Windows with Google devices.
+For more information, see [Get the Google USB Driver](https://developer.android.com/studio/run/win-usb) on developer.android.com.
+Windows drivers for all other devices are provided by the respective hardware manufacturer.
+For more information, see [Install OEM USB drivers](https://developer.android.com/studio/run/oem-usb) on developer.android.com.

 First, enable Wireless debugging on your Android device: